-Inside sales representatives are going to use countless tools, over the course of the average day – and therefore, they must have some experience in doing this.
+Inside sales representatives will use countless tools over the course of the average day – and therefore, they must have some experience in doing this.
 You’ll also need to know whether or not they’re capable of adapting to your own tech stack.

 - Which communication channel do you use most effectively?

-Every inside sales professional will have a communication channel that they prefer, compared to the others.
-Ask this question to build a clearer picture of your candidate, and of where you might need to help them in the future.
+Every inside sale professional will have a communication channel that they prefer compared to the others.
+Ask this question to build a clearer picture of your candidate and of where you might need to help them in the future.

 - Which communication channel is most important for our business?

 You can use this question to understand whether or not your candidate has prepared themselves properly.
 You’ll also be able to assess their general sales knowledge and strategic mindset when it comes to interacting with your prospects.

 - How do you see yourself fitting into the team?

 Your inside sales candidates must have a clear understanding of their role within the team and of what it is that they need to achieve.
 Your candidate’s answer here will show whether or not they understand their role.